-Tripp Farrell is a native Philadelphian; his formative years were spent living with his maternal grandparents in the Northeast section of the city.
-After graduating from Archbishop Ryan High School, Tripp enrolled at Temple University.
+Tripp Farrell spent his formative years with his maternal grandparents in Northeast Philadelphia.
+Following his senior year at Archbishop Ryan High School, Tripp moved to Bucks County—subsequently, he enrolled at Temple University and began his studies in August 2000.
 Receiving limited financial support, he took out loans for tuition and worked a multitude of part-time jobs to help defray the cost of living expenses.

 Tripp is primarily focused on enhancing state and local governments by enabling greater efficiency, transparency, and cross-sectoral partnership building.
-Beyond this, he is committed to improving services for veterans, combating the opioid crisis, and expanding benefits for first responders and labor union members.
+Beyond this, he is committed to improving services and expanding benefits for veterans, first responders, and their families.
 In his spare time, Tripp enjoys flying, playing basketball, and hiking with his dogs.